phatblat/OutletActionAssertion/README.md

 An example of testing IBOutlets and IBActions with curried functions in Swift 2.2.

+Head on over to the accompanying [reflog post](http://phatbl.at/2016/04/29/testing-iboutlets-and-ibactions-with-curried-functions-in-swift.html) for an explanation of this project.

 ## Setup

 The `OutletActionAssertionTests` project uses the [Quick](https://github.com/Quick/Quick) and [Nimble](https://github.com/Quick/Nimble) frameworks installed through [CocoaPods](https://github.com/Quick/Nimble) 0.39.
 The `Pods` folder is not checked in so you will need to run the `pod install` command after cloning this repo before the